ARMmbed/mbed-cli/README.md

 $ mbed export -i uvision -m K64F
 ```

-A ``.uvproj`` file is created at the top of your source tree.
-You can open that with uVision.
+A ``.uvproj`` file is created in the projectfiles/uvision folder.
+You can open the project file with uVision.

 ## Known limitations